mongodb-university/realm-template-apps/flutter_todo/README.md

 A todo list application built with the [Realm Flutter SDK](https://www.mongodb.com/docs/realm/sdk/flutter/).

-This example only supports Flutter for Android and iOS.
+This example only supports Flutter for Android, iOS, Windows, MacOS, and Linux.
+It **does not** support Flutter for Web.

 ## Getting Started